Life Expectancy With DMD: New Treatments and Improved Survival Rates

 • The most common factors affecting life expectancy with DMD are heart and respiratory (breathing) problems.

 Life expectancy for people living with Duchenne muscular dystrophy has significantly increased in recent years as new treatment options emerge.
-Among them are exon-skipping therapies that help address the gene mutations (changes) that cause this muscle-weakening disease.
+Among them are gene therapies and exon-skipping therapies that help address the gene mutations (changes) that cause this muscle-weakening disease.

 In this article, we’ll discuss life expectancy with DMD and how different therapies are improving prognosis (outlook).
 We’ll also cover common complications that affect the outlook of those living with DMD.